 Recommended build sequence 2 (Variant):

 The other main varient you can consider is based mainly on the Kindlegem upgrade.
-Instead of Soul Shroud you could go for Shurelya's Reverie.
+Instead of Soul Shroud you could go for Shurelya's Battlesong.
 It will give you less HP, however, in late game, the speed boost it could give to your whole team is a tactical option very interesting.
-Before upgrading, at this stage, if you survive most fight very well, the Shurelya's Reverie will be more usefull for your team as a whole.
+Before upgrading, at this stage, if you survive most fight very well, the Shurelya's Battlesong will be more usefull for your team as a whole.
 The speed boost is useful to escape and counter-strike or to reach out an ally in difficulity.
 In short, it will give you a better map advantage and enlarge you tactical options.
 It will give you a slight HP boost and an interesting bonus in HP regen.
 In late game, those two are less interesting than a raw HP boost however.
 That's why, I put the Soul Shroud in the Main build.